ogormansherri/belogged/README_notes/ubuntunotes.md

 frozen, it’s a good idea to run ps aux to see what’s going on, and then run kill -15 <pid> or pkill -15 -f <name> to clear things up.
 ```

+To reset a password and database entirely:

+`bundle exec rake db:migrate:reset`